CleverTap/PushTemplates/README.md

-# Push Templates SDK by CleverTap
+# Push Templates by CleverTap

-The Push Templates SDK helps you engage with your users using fancy Push Notification templates built specifically to work with CleverTap.
+Push Templates SDK helps you engage with your users using fancy push notification templates built specifically to work with [CleverTap](https://www.clevertap.com).

 ## NOTE
-This library is in public beta, for any issues please open a new issue on this Github repo.
+This library is in public beta, for any issues, queries and concerns please open a new issue [here](https://github.com/CleverTap/PushTemplates/issues)

 # Table of contents